Schistosoma bovis: Pathology

 The ova are initially deposited in the muscularis propria of the gut which leads to ulceration of the overlaying tissue.
 Infections are characterized by pronounced acute inflammation, blood and reactive epithelial changes.
 Granulomas and multinucleated giant cells may be seen.

 Immunopathology

 The immune system responds to eggs in the liver causing hypersensitivity; an immune response is necessary to prevent damage to hepatocytes.
 The hosts' antibodies bind to the tegument of the schistosome but not for long since the tegument is shed every few hours.
 The schistosome can also take on host proteins.
 Schistomiasis can be divided into three phases; Within the haematobium group S. bovis and S. curassoni appear to be closely related: (1) the migratory phase lasting from penetration to maturity, (2) the acute phase which occurs when the schistosomes begin producing eggs, and (3) the chronic phase which occurs mainly in endemic areas.

 Gene expression

 S. bovis is one of the few non-bacterial species with a known moonlighting protein.
 Glyceraldehyde-3-phosphate dehydrogenase (GAPD) is also a common MP in bacteria.

+Outbreaks in humans

+S. bovis-haematobium hybrids were found during the 2013 outbreak traced to the Cavu river on Corsica.
+As a hybrid increases the host range of the parent species, they affect transmission, and as is known from other schistosome hybrid pairings, morbidity and drug susceptibility, so they are epidemiologically important.

+As of 2024, S. bovis-haematobium hybrids have been found to infect children in the Niger Delta of Nigeria.